Create a session

 Type of network connection

 Another consideration for your session is the network connection type with which the players join the session.
-Players can join with a direct network connection, or via Relay.
-Using a relay for network connection provides the most compatibility, and is the recommended best practice for peer-to-peer games played over the Internet.
+Players can join with a direct network connection, or via a client hosted solution provided by Unity (Relay or Distributed Authority) Using one of our client hosted solutions for network connection provides the most compatibility, and is the recommended best practice for peer-to-peer games played over the Internet.

 Refer to Class SessionOptions > Methods for more information.